aronmarriott-smith/drafty-in-here/readme.txt

 You can check this in the plugin admin screen.

 = Is your email address correct? =
-You can check this in the plugin admin scree.
+You can check this in the plugin admin screen.

 = Have you checked your email spam folder? =
 Sometimes email may end up in your spam folder.